cjloff/blog/src/blog/creating-a-reusable-infinite-scroll-component-in-vue.js-using-the-intersection-observer-api.md

 }
 ```

-I've also set up a method to increment the current page and push new data to our list variable (I am using <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax">spread</a> as this will flatten the array as it's pushed in):
+I've also set up a method to increment the current page and push new data to our list (I am using <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax">spread</a> as this will flatten the array as it's pushed in):

 ```js
 loadMoreData() {